pyOpenSci/python-package-guide/documentation/readme-file-best-practices.md

 Try to avoid including several tutorials in the README.md file itself.
 This too will overwhelm the user with information.

-A short quick-start tutorial that shows a user how to use your package is plenty of content for the README file.
+A short quick-start code example that shows someone how to use your package is plenty of content for the README file.
 All other tutorials and documentation should be presented as descriptive links.